cleverpush/cleverpush-developer-docs/docs/sdks/android/methods.md

 **Remove all notifications from local storage**

+(Available from version 1.35.23)

-You can remove all notifications stored locally using the following method:
+You can remove all notifications stored locally using the following method (this does not clear any notifications from notification center):

 <!--DOCUSAURUS_CODE_TABS-->